Mimicking Production Behavior with Generated Mocks: Related Work

 \subsection{Studies on Mocking}

 Since mocks were first proposed \cite{mackinnon2000endo}, they have been widely studied \cite{thomas2002mock, freeman2004mock}.
-Their use has been analyzed for major platforms, such as Java \cite{spadini2019mock}, Python \cite{7927976}, C \cite{Mudduluru534312}, Scala \cite{laufer2019tests}, and Android \cite{fazzini2020framework, 9794020}.
+Their use has been analyzed for major platforms, such as Java \cite{spadini2019mock}, Python \cite{7927976}, C \cite{Mudduluru534312}, Scala \cite{laufer2019tests}, Android \cite{fazzini2020framework, 9794020}, PHP, and JavaScript \cite{de2023mock}.
 These studies highlight the prevalence and practices of defining and using mocks.
-Some empirical studies analyze more specific aspects about the usage of mocks, such as their definition through developer-written mock classes \cite{9240675}, or mocking frameworks \cite{6958396}, or their use in the replacement of calls to the file system \cite{marri2009empirical}.
-Spadini \textit{et al.} discuss the criteria developers consider when deciding what to mock \cite{spadini2017mock}, as well as how these mocks evolve \cite{spadini2019mock}.
+Some empirical studies analyze more specific aspects about the usage of mocks, such as their definition through developer-written mock classes \cite{9240675}, or mocking frameworks \cite{6958396}, or their use in the replacement of calls to the file system \cite{marri2009empirical}. \revisedthree{Xiao \textit{et al.} \cite{xiao4100265empirical} find that mocking is practiced in 66\% of the 264 projects of the Apache Software Foundation.} Spadini \textit{et al.} discuss the criteria developers consider when deciding what to mock \cite{spadini2017mock}, as well as how these mocks evolve \cite{spadini2019mock}.
 MockSniffer by Zhu \textit{et al.} \cite{10.1145/3324884.3416539} uses machine learning models to recommend mocks.
 Mockingbird by Lockwood \textit{et al.} \cite{lockwood2019mockingbird} uses mocks to isolate the code under dynamic analysis from its dependencies.
 The use of mocks for Test Driven Development \cite{kim2006mock}, modeling \cite{stoel2021modeling}, and as an educational tool for object-oriented design \cite{nandigam2009interface, nandigam2010using} has also been investigated.
 These works have been inspirational for us in many respects.
-Moreover, \rick is designed to generate tests that use Mockito, which is the most popular mocking framework \cite{6958396}, and is itself a subject of study \cite{gay2016challenges, turner2016multi, wang2019attention, kim2021studying}.
-However, none of the related work uses data collected from production to automatically generate mocks and mock-based oracles, nor do previous works discuss the characteristics of mocks generated automatically.
+Moreover, \rick is designed to generate tests that use Mockito, which is the most popular mocking framework \cite{6958396, de2023mock, xiao4100265empirical}, and is itself a subject of study \cite{gay2016challenges, turner2016multi, wang2019attention, kim2021studying}.
+However, none of these related works touch upon mocking in the context of production monitoring, specifically generating mocks and mock-based oracles.
 These are the two key contributions of our work.